IDKSenpai/Coffee-System/README.md

 After that open Chrome and run: http://localhost:5173/

-If you want to use printer in Chrome: chrome://flags/#enable-experimental-web-platform-features and enable it
+If you want to use printer in Chrome open Chrome and run:
+==> chrome://flags/#enable-experimental-web-platform-features
+and enable it